andremoreirafocus/ud036_StarterCode/README.md

 If you need help installing Python , you can get installation instructions at https://docs.python.org/3/using/index.html.

 # How to run
-To be able to run the entertainment center you will need to donwload and install the following files at the same folder:
+To be able to run the entertainment center you will need to download and install the following files at the same folder:
 - entertainment_center.py: the main module that starts the web site
 - fresh_tomatoes.py: the render engine for the web site
 - media.py: the class that enables the movie instantiation.